-3. All applicable fees have been paid and financial responsibility requirements have been met.

-(h) If the Town Board denies the request for renewal, the Town Board shall notify the Operator and provide the Operator with an opportunity for a hearing under Section 46.09(3).
+3. All applicable fees have been paid and financial responsibility requirements have been met. (g) If the Town Board denies the request for renewal, the Town Board shall notify the Operator and provide the Operator with an opportunity for a hearing under Section 46.09(3).
 Section 46.09.
 Inspection, Enforcement, Procedures and Penalties

 (1) Inspection.

-(a) In addition to an annual inspection pursuant to Section 46.08 (2), the Town Board or other authorized representative of the Town, may make inspections to determine the condition of nonmetallic mining sites in the Town of Auburn in order to safeguard the health and safety of the public and determine compliance with the minimum standards under this Chapter upon showing proper identification, and upon reasonable notice.(b) If, as a result of any inspections or investigations the Town Board determines that a Retained Expert should undertake any further inspections or investigations, the Town may hire a Retained Expert which expense shall be paid by the Operator.
-If the Operator fails to provide access or provide payment of the Town's expenses, the town may take enforcement action under sub (2).
+In addition to an annual inspection pursuant to Section 46.08 (2), the Town Board or other authorized representative of the Town, may make inspections to determine the condition of nonmetallic mining sites in the Town of Auburn in order to safeguard the health and safety of the public and determine compliance with the minimum standards under this Chapter upon showing proper identification, and upon reasonable notice.